ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 - *Advanced module*: Analyze your genomic data with Python
 - *Hackathon module*: Python programming for developers

-This *Basic module: Introduction to Python programming* aims to provide learners the basics of the Python programming language, by applying them to assigned problems in the field of genomics.
-Learners will be also introduced to fundamental skills needed for working with their computers through a command-line interface (using the Linux shell).
+This *Basic module: Introduction to Python programming* starts from zero knowledge and aims to provide learners the basics of the Python programming language, by applying them to assigned problems in the field of genomics.
+The course will be highly interactive and the students will continuously put theory into practice while learning.cLearners will be also introduced to fundamental skills needed for working with their computers through a command-line interface (using the Linux shell).
 <br>
 <br>